kn/rubytodo/README.md

 How do you manage todos in your code base?
 Usually people use comments like `# TODO` to specify todos in the code base and then use `grep '# TODO'` to grab them.

-With rubytodo gem you can specify your todo anywhere in your code with `todo "todo description"` and then you can list all todos with a command `todo`.
+With rubytodo gem you can specify your todo anywhere in your code with `todo "todo description"` and then you can list all todos with a command `rubytodo`.

 ## Installation